Vaccination uptake

 Vaccines are one of the most important public health interventions, responsible for saving thousands of lives in the United States every year.
 Despite this, adult vaccination rates fall well below Healthy People 2020 targets, and the estimated economic burden of vaccine-preventable diseases among adults in the United States was about $9 billion in 2015 alone.

-In partnership with the Office of Infectious Disease and HIV/AIDS Policy, OIDP (formerly the National Vaccine Program Office (NVPO)), which identified low rates of adult vaccination as a national priority, OES engaged several federal agencies to build a portfolio of evidence to examine how low-cost program changes can improve vaccination rates.
+In partnership with the Office of Infectious Disease and HIV/AIDS Policy, OIDP (formerly the National Vaccine Program Office (NVPO), which identified low rates of adult vaccination as a national priority, OES engaged several federal agencies to build a portfolio of evidence to examine how low-cost program changes can improve vaccination rates.
 OES works directly with implementation entities (such as state Departments of Health and Veterans Affairs health facilities) to identify existing programs where evidence-based changes can be implemented and tested in rapid-cycle evaluations (embedded into existing operations) using random assignment.

-Portfolio Description
+Portfolio

 The interventions ranged from emails, postcards, letters, or social media notifications for potential vaccine recipients, to a more formal report card of a school’s vaccination compliance rate for school administrators and a modified clinical reminder in an Electronic Health Record system.
-The behavioral insights used in the interventions included reminders, planning prompts, social norms messaging, persuasive appeals, and message timing variations.
+The behavioral and social science insights used in the interventions included reminders, planning prompts, social norms messaging, persuasive appeals, and message timing variations.

-What did we learn?
+What have we learned?

 Together, results of these evaluations suggest that behaviorally-informed direct communications can increase vaccination rates at scale but may have smaller, less reliable effects than the published literature suggests.
 Two of the individual evaluations yielded significant effects: Letter reminders to Medicare beneficiaries increased the probability of influenza vaccination in 2014, and postcard reminders to older Louisiana residents in October 2017 increased uptake of four recommended vaccinations.
 However, the increases in these evaluations ranged from 0.27 to 0.7 percentage points, smaller than effects observed in published papers with smaller samples.